taidopurason/distsys_miniproject_1/README.md

 ## Instructions

-To start the program clone this repositiry and run the program with (inside the directory of the repository):
+To start the program clone this repository and run the program with (inside the directory of the repository):

 ```
 python main.py N